pminina01/readthedocs/BufferingWrapper-target.md

 * **slidingTimeout** - Indicates whether to use sliding _flushTimeout_. `Boolean` Default: `True`
 This value determines how the inactivity period is determined.
 If sliding timeout is enabled, the inactivity timer is reset after each write, if it is disabled - inactivity timer will count from the first event written to the buffer.

+* **overflowAction** - Action to be taken when the buffer exceeds the set bufferSize. `Enum` Default: `Flush`.
+Introduced in NLog 4.5
+Possible values:
+  * Flush - All the log events in the buffer will be written in the wrapped target.
+  * Discard - The oldest log event will be removed from the buffer.

 ## Remarks

 ### Buffer and asynchronously writing